supervisely/docs/data-organization/Annotation-JSON-format/07_Supervisely_format_pointcloud_episode.md

 In the example below, created one Car object (with key "6663ca1d20c74bea83bd48c24568989d") for the entire sequence.
 (Means that this object can appear in any frame of the sequence)

-Then on frames with indexes 0 and 1 putted figures (cuboid geometry), that corresponds to Car object by `objectKey` field.
+Then, on frames (with indices 0 and 1) figures are placed, and each figure correspond to the Car object by the `objectKey` field.

 ## Format of `annotation.json`
 ```json